 It’s true that meal-delivery apps now have a smorgasbord of vegan options, and research shows that 15 per cent of retail milk sales are now plant-based, and 60 per cent of GEN Z and Millennials are actively reducing or seeking to reduce their meat and dairy consumption.

-But with these terrifying stories of parents being prosecuted for the neglect, abuse or even death of their malnourished vegan children causing a global outcry, families on a plant-based only diet have been hit with a barrage of criticism from the media, health professionals, teachers and even meat eaters eager to voice their ‘we told you it would all end badly’ opinion.
+But with these terrifying stories of parents being prosecuted for the neglect, abuse or even death of their malnourished vegan children causing a global outcry, families on a plant-based only diet were hit with a barrage of criticism from the media, health professionals, teachers and even meat eaters eager to voice their ‘we told you it would all end badly’ opinion.

 Behind the headlines